cloud66/help-old/_posts/cloud-providers/2013-09-26-cloud-joyent.md

 lead:  Use your Joyent account with Cloud 66
 ---

-You can use Cloud 66 to provision and deploy your code to servers on Joyent.
+You can use Cloud 66 to provision and deploy your code to servers in any Joyent [region](/api/basics/instance-regions.html#joyent).
 All you need to do is add your Joyent API keys to your Cloud 66 account.

 Please visit Joyent to learn more about their <a href="http://joyent.com/products/joyent-cloud/data-centers" target="_blank">regions</a> and <a href="http://joyent.com/products/joyent-cloud/pricing" target="_blank">pricing</a>.